 Assessment will be similar to SCOPE, with students evaluated on a combination of their individual learning goals, contribution to their team, and successful execution of the project.
 (Students are not evaluated on the success of the venture itself.)
-Note, as this is an experiment, it is only available to students who enrolled at Olin on or after fall 2015.
+Note, as this is part of a multi-year experiment, it is only available to students who enrolled at Olin on or after fall 2017.